-The Nominating and Governance Committee has determined that the Board of Directors should undergo a self-assessment in 2005 in order to better understand and enhance, if necessary, performance and effectiveness of the Board as a group.
-As a part of the self-assessment each member of the Board of Directors will complete a Self-Assessment Questionnaire.
+In 2005, at the recommendation of the Nominating and Governance Committee, each of the full Board of Directors and the Audit Committee of the Board of Directors undertook a self-assessment in order to better understand and enhance, if necessary, performance and effectiveness of the Board and Audit Committee as a group.
+As a part of the self-assessment each participant completed a self-assessment questionnaire.